Happy New Year 2022!

 'do I understand my father or my mother'?

-At the end of the video, they also support an idea that for Rogerian psychotherapists is key, about the pace of learning and understanding.
+At the end of the video, they also support the idea that for Rogerian psychotherapists is key, about the pace of learning and understanding.

 I am not going to spoil this analogy for you, I hope you enjoy the video as I did.